 "I made China, Japan, and the Philippines before I was 16," he said in the ROHO interview.

 After World War II, Jackson saw duty in the Korean War and Vietnam.
 He also worked for years on the hospital ship SS Hope, based in Oakland.
-In 1990, when older ships were pressed back into service for the first Gulf War, the Navy called on Jackson, then 72 and retired, as one of the few people who understood the mechanics of the vessels.
+In 1990, when older ships were pressed back into service for the first Gulf War, the Navy called on Jackson, then 72 and retired, as one of the few people who knew how the mechanics of the vessels worked.

 "I have sailed 146 ships in my career.
 I have sailed every type of engine, in every position -- steam ships, diesel ships ... oil tankers, all these," he said in his oral history.